PrikhodkoStanislav/CodeExamplesSearcher/README.md

 # CodeExamplesSearcher
 usage: search -options <function> [<path>] [<result_format>] Code example searcher
- -a,--all       Search code examples both on web sites and in a project -help,--help   All functions of this utility -s,--offline   Search code examples only in the a project -w,--online    Search code examples only on web sites In order to execute searcher needs one of three options: -a, -s or -w
+ -a,--all           Search code examples both on web sites and in a project -help,--help       All functions of this utility -s,--offline       Search code examples only in the a project -server,--server   Load Jetty server
+ -w,--online        Search code examples only on web sites In order to execute searcher needs one of three options: -a, -s or -w

 Result format can be: